anareaty/pretty-properties/README.md

 [data-property-pill-value="my-property-value"] {    /* my styles */}
 ```

+### Colorful tags

+You can add color to tags the same way as to the list properties.
+If you want to see the colored tags not only in properties, but also in the note text, you need to turn this option on in the settings.

+By default Obsidian does not allow to style tags with non-latin characters in Live preview mode.
+To fix this you can turn on the option to suppirt non-latin tags.

 ### Colorful text properties

 You can also add color to the text properties.
 Hover over property value to reveal the color button.
 Remember, then the color assigned to the specific text, so if you edit the text the color may disappear.
-By default color buttons for text properties are disabled in bases, because they can make base loading a bit slower.
-You can turn it on in the settings.
+If you don't want to see the color button, you can turn it off in the settings.

 ![colorful text property](images/image_long_text.png)

-You can edit both text and list properties colors from the settings tab.
-There you can select color not only from the theme colors, but also from the color picker.

 ### Date colors